FrendaWinter/Operating-System-Concepts/README.md

 There can be more than 2 modes:
 - Intel processors have four separate protection rings
 - ARMv8 systems have seven modes
-- CPUs that support virtualization (Section 18.1) frequently have a separate mode to indicate when the virtual machine manager (VMM) is in control of the system.
+- CPUs that support virtualization frequently have a separate mode to indicate when the virtual machine manager (VMM) is in control of the system.

 The operating system is responsible for the following activities in connection with process management:
 - Creating and deleting both user and system processes